jeremy-rifkin/libassert/README.md

 ## How To Use This Library

-This library targets >=C++17 and supports gcc and clang on windows and linux.
-Note: The library does rely on some compiler extensions / compiler specific features.
-It supports at least GCC >= 8 and Clang >= 9.
-The library is no longer single header due to compile times.
+This library targets >=C++17 and supports gcc, clang, and msvc.

+Note: The library does rely on some compiler extensions and compiler specific features so it is not compatible with `-pedantic`.

 1. Run `make` to compile static and shared libraries
 2. Copy the static or shared library where you want it.